BatmanAoD/public-config/README.md

     (e.g. setting primary editor to be Vim, Emacs, or Sublime)
  * bash autocomplete stuff (specifically, caps insensitivity and tab completion) doesn't seem to behave identically on laptop and work computer
+ * Refactor .vimrc to give it some organization